guillemmasfiol/bioinfo-scripts/README.md

 Converts a comma-separated SNP table as the output of RedDog pipeline, from genotypes (nucleotide) data into a binary table, taking into account a "Reference" column necessarily present in the input table.
 Genotypes equal to the "Reference" column or gaps ("-") will be attributed a "0" value, whereas genotypes that differ from the
-"Reference" one will be attributed a "1" value
+"Reference" one will be attributed a "1" value.

-optional arguments:
+Optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         name of the input comma-separated genotypes SNP table